 By Adam Craker, CEO at IQbusiness

-The initiative aims to assist and sustain South African businesses through the COVID-19 crisis with free services to help them receive coordinated bank, government and stakeholder support through a structured business rescue process.
+As such, we have partnered with Schindlers Attorneys and, Engaged Business Turnaround, to launch our crisis management centre – the COBRA War Room (COVID-19 Business Rescue Assistance).
+By joining forces and combining our extensive legal, accounting, technology and business turnaround expertise, the COBRA Initiative aims to assist and sustain local companies of all sizes through the COVID-19 crisis with free services to help them receive coordinated bank, government and stakeholder support through a structured business rescue process.

 The likelihood is that there will be a tsunami of both SMEs and large enterprises in distress over the next three months, and that’s exactly why we built our COBRA War Room – to support businesses with an agile response capability covering data assimilation, trend tracking, triage, decision support, communications, resource management, learning and development and change management disciplines.

 Beyond business rescue support, we also encourage local companies to make use of collaborative platforms to ensure fluidity when working from home.

 We used Microsoft Teams to coordinate our COBRA set-up process across all partners and believe it is the ideal tool for communications, resource management and IP gathering and sharing.
 Zoom is another platform that has become a critical enabler of our ongoing business with our clients.
 We provide key services to essential businesses, including banks, retailers and telcos, and every step we take is based on our duty to care for our clients, IQers and business.

 It is the responsibility of IQbusiness to help South African businesses in their hour of greatest need, and I urge those in financial distress to visit the COBRA War Room website for more information: www.cobra.org.za